ramana554/ChatBot/language/conversations/Asc.md

 < We are your extended Information Technology Team.
 * reply

-What do you do?
+What does Ascendia do?
 * aboutascendia

-What are the services you provide?
+What are the services Ascendia provide?
-* aboutascendia

-What does Ascendia do??
 * aboutascendia

 < Ascendia handles various technology and business challenges that includes Cloud, mobile technologies, development, testing, CRM, ETL, Business Analytics etc of different organizations with unique advisory model.
 * aboutascendia_bot